Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Additional Experimental Results

-To verify that our better performances are not due to the fact that our networks have more input information, we provided FEN with the same additional inputs for its neural networks (i.e. the $\vJ(\bm \theta$) of the neighbors).
+\paragraph{Question (\Alph{addquestions})}\stepcounter{addquestions} To verify that our better performances are not due to the fact that our networks have more input information, we provided FEN with the same additional inputs for its neural networks (i.e. the $\vJ(\bm \theta$) of the neighbors).

 From Figure~\ref{fig:fencom}, we can confirm that the additional communications are not helping FEN in Matthew Effect.